ChalanaN/scrollAnimation.js/README.md

 # scrollAnimation.js
-A JavaScript plugin that can animate on scroll
+A JavaScript plugin that can animate on scroll.

 ## What is scrollAnimation.js?